hypervel/hypervel.org/docs/docs/broadcasting.md

 #### Event Conventions

 Since model broadcast events are not associated with an "actual" event within your application's `App\Events` directory, they are assigned a name and a payload based on conventions.
-Laravel Hyperf's convention is to broadcast the event using the class name of the model (not including the namespace) and the name of the model event that triggered the broadcast.
+Hypervel's convention is to broadcast the event using the class name of the model (not including the namespace) and the name of the model event that triggered the broadcast.

 So, for example, an update to the `App\Models\Post` model would broadcast an event to your client-side application as `PostUpdated` with the following payload: